ewascatalog/ewascatalog2/website/readme.md

-The website code can be found in `website`.
+The website code can be found in `website/`.
-All that this missing from there are large data files with EWAS summary statistics and a file `settings.env`.
+All that this missing from there is the downloadable EWAS summary statistics file and `settings.env`.
 These files are copied into position when the website is setup in the project `Makefile`.